NethServer/ns8-docs/user_domains.rst

 LDAP database as replicas.
 An LDAP database represents an account **domain**.

-The NS8 cluster can host multiple local account domains from different implementations.
+The NS8 cluster can host up to 8 (eight) local account domains from different implementations.
 It is possible to configure and connect external LDAP services, too.
 Supported LDAP schemas are